 If you're trying to figure out how to get into medical school, you've come to the right place.
 It can be one of the most stressful and time-consuming processes among all graduate application processes, but is very doable with a little guidance and willpower.

-Aim to begin studying for the test as early as your junior year of your undergraduate program, setting aside time each week to master each section.
+Aim to begin studying for the test as early as the junior year of your undergraduate program, setting aside time each week to master each section.
 Luckily, there are a plethora of guides, books, and other resources you can find for free or purchase online.
 The MCAT typically takes five hours to complete and you can take it up to a maximum of three times per year.
 In a two year period, you can only take the MCAT four times.
 You're also only allowed to take the MCat 7 times in your lifetime.

 The Medical College Admission Test (MCAT) is a comprehensive standardized test that covers 4 sections, including:

 One thing to note, however, is that you don't need to have completed the MCAT before submitting your application, but it will not be reviewed until all materials, including exam scores, have been submitted.